tahowallet/extension/ui/README.md

 usually is named the same as the group.
 All components here are prefixed by the folder they're in.

+/components/GroupName/__tests__/GroupNameComponentNam.test.tsx
+# The tests are grouped in the __tests__ folder, which is located at the level of the component that is being tested.

 /public
 # Static assets like fonts and images
 ```